-Turn in (on Webcourses) your code and output of your testing for all exercises that require code.
+For problems that require code, you must turn in both: (1) the code file and (2) the output of our tests.
 Please upload code as text files with the name given in the problem or testing file and with the suffix .oz.
 Please use the name of the main function as the name of the file.
-Please upload test output and English answers as plain text files with suffix .txt or as PDF files with suffix .pdf.
-(In any case, don't put spaces or tabs in your file names!)
+Please upload test output and English answers either directly into the answer box in the webcourses assignment, or as plain text files with suffix .txt.
+When you upload files, don't put spaces or tabs in your file names!

 Your code should compile with Oz, if it doesn't you probably should keep working on it.
 If you don't have time, at least tell us that you didn't get it to compile.
+(Email the staff with your code file if you need help getting it to compile.)